joinpursuit/ios-loops-lab/README.md

 ***
 ## Question 1

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

+Continue tells the code to continue searching for all the values that fit your condition even after the value being searched for is found the first time .
+Break tells the code to stup runnoing once the value being searched for is found the first time.

 ***
 ## Question 2